2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Conclusion

+If we adopt the BGS method, the tension in $\Delta\epsK$ increases further to the $5.5 \sigma \sim 4.9 \sigma$ level, when we determine $|\epsK|^\text{SM}$ using lattice QCD inputs including exclusive $\Vcb$ (FNAL/MILC-22).
+However we find that there exists a central value mismatch (CVM) in $|\epsK|^\text{SM}$ between the $c-t$ unitarity and the $u-t$ unitarity.
+The CVM comes from small and tiny approximations that they introduced to simplify the BGS master formula for $\eta_{ut}^\text{BGS}$ and $\eta_{tt}^\text{BGS}$.
+Here we simply take into account the CVM as another error in the BGS method.\footnote{ More elaborate and rigorous treatment (\emph{i.e.} not a cure-all but somewhat better solution) for the CVM error needs further investigation in the future \cite{ wlee:2024:epsK}. }

-In Table \ref{tab:DepsK}, we present how the values of $\Delta \epsK$ have changed from 2015 and 2018 to 2024.
+In Table \ref{tab:DepsK}, we present how the values of $\Delta \epsK$ have changed from our previous papers in 2015 and 2018 to 2025.
 Here we find that the positive shift of $\Delta \epsK$ is similar for the inclusive and exclusive values of $\Vcb$.
-This reflects the changes in other input parameters since 2015.
-We also observe that there is no significant tension observed yet for $|\epsK|^\text{SM}$ with inclusive $\Vcb$, which is obtained, based on the heavy quark expansion based on the QCD sum rules.
+This reflects the shift in other input parameters since 2015.
+We also find that there is no significant tension observed yet for $|\epsK|^\text{SM}$ with inclusive $\Vcb$, which is obtained using the heavy quark expansion based on the quark-hadron duality.